Tenure Marked by Transformation of University and Improvements in Student Success

 - Graduation rates: Increased 60%

-- Awards, accreditations and national rankings: CSU’s number one rank in research growth over the last decade; winner of the AASCU national innovation award; finalist of the APLU national innovation award and accreditation as a Carnegie Engaged institution
+- Additional awards, accreditations and national rankings: CSU’s number one rank in research growth over the last decade; winner of the AASCU national innovation award; finalist for the APLU national innovation award and accreditation as a Carnegie Engaged institution

 $500 Million Campus Transformation